Aniket-J/Aniket-J.github.io/professional.md

 ##### Visiting Researcher, Imperial College London **(current)** #####

 This role pertains largely to research in severe accidents in nuclear reactors, and is an ongoing effort to establish international cooperation between AMCG and other academic partners.
+We currently have a huge collaborative paper (titled 'Numerical Study of the Effect of Geometry on the Behaviour of Internally Heated Melt Pools for In-Vessel Melt Retention') under review.

 In this role, I supervise MSc projects with our partners and enhance IC-FERST's capabilities (in-house numerical simulation software) for better simulating severe accidents.
 The projects aim to combine CFD with machine learning to augment the analyses.